iwillstealyouroreos/iwillstealyouroreos/README.md

 Hi, I’m Jonathan
-I’m interested in music production and competitve programming on CodeForces.com I’m currently learning Racket and foundations of Data Science @ the University of Maryland 🐢
+I’m interested in sound engineering, music production, and competitve programming on CodeForces.com I’m currently learning UX, Machine Learning, and Computer Vision @ the University of Maryland 🐢

 <!---
 iwillstealyouroreos/iwillstealyouroreos is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.